Pastoral Care Team

 - A PCT Member strives to assist individuals of all faith traditions to clarify and apply their own belief system/faith tradition to everyday life.

 - A PCT Member may also act as a referral source and advocate.

-A close relationship with the Chaplain(s) is essential for the success of the Pastoral Care Team program and the health of our community.
-PC Team Members work hand in hand with the Chaplain(s) to convey an overall integrated caring presence for the entire church congregation.
+A close relationship with the Minister is essential for the success of the Pastoral Care Team program and the health of our community.
+PC Team Members work hand in hand with the Minister to convey an overall integrated caring presence for the entire church congregation.

 How Do I Contact a PCT Member?

-You can request the services of the Pastoral Care program by contacting the Chaplains, PCT Member or church Office.
+You can request the services of the Pastoral Care program by contacting the Minister, Chaplain, PCT Member or church Office.
 The Chaplains will make assignments for PCT contacts.
 At all times, PCT Members maintain clergy standards of confidentiality.
 There is no fee for these services.

 Brief contacts are provided on Sundays after the service.
-Longer contact needs can be requested by emailing Chaplain@BBUUC.org, calling or submitting a request form to the Office or PCT Member, or leaving a message at 904.638.5472.
+Longer contact needs can be requested by emailing Chaplain@BBUUC.org, calling or submitting a request form to the Office, Minister or PCT Member, or leaving a message at 904.638.5472.

 Learn more about our PCT: